2Rare

-Naseem Rafeeq Young (born August 12, 2000), known professionally as 2Rare, is an American rapper from Philadelphia, Pennsylvania.
-He is best known for his guest appearance on NLE Choppa's 2022 single "Do It Again", which received gold certification by the Recording Industry Association of America (RIAA) and entered the Billboard Hot 100.
-He signed with Mel Carter's Second Estate Records, an imprint of Warner Records in October 2022.
-Prior, he signed with Internet Money Records, an imprint of 10K Projects in 2020.
+Naseem Rafeeq Young (born August 12, 2000), known professionally as 2Rare, is an 1st generation American-born African rapper known for his guest appearance on NLE Choppa's 2022 single "Do It Again", which received gold certification by the Recording Industry Association of America (RIAA) and entered the Billboard Hot 100.
+He signed with Internet Money Records, an imprint of 10K Projects in 2020, and later Mel Carter's Second Estate Records, an imprint of Warner Records in October 2022.

 Early life

 Young was born on August 12, 2000 to Nigerian and Ghanaian parents.
 He was a football player during his high school years.
 He believed that sport would be "his lane".
 Originally from Philadelphia, he temporarily moved to Los Angeles due to academic issues and altercations.
 Later, he returned to Philadelphia where he discovered that his prolonged absence had barred him from returning to class.
 This led to his separation from football.